 All these questions, which Victor Hetmanczuk posed in his speech at the Humanitarian Aid for Ukraine workshop during the Congress, demonstrate the magnitude of the problems facing Ukraine.
 These problems won’t be solved with band-aids, it's going to be a marathon, he said.

-This marathon for the Canada-Ukraine Foundation started in 1995 when CUF was established as a National Charitable Public Foundation.
+This marathon for the Canada-Ukraine Foundation started in June 1994 when the National Presidium of the Ukrainian Canadian Congress (UCC) passed a resolution to create CUF and established a steering committee to implement this resolution.
+The establishment of CUF was announced on the occasion of President Kuchma's state visit to Canada in October 1994.
+In 1995, CUF was established as a National Charitable Public Foundation.
+Between 2000-2007, CUF supported minor projects such as assisting underprivileged youth, especially in orphanages, providing stipends/scholarships for university students.
 Between 2014-2018, CUF conducted 114 projects in Canada and Ukraine.
 Over these five years, CUF collected more than CAD 9.6 million ($4.9 million were provided by federal and provincial governments).
 This kind of financing puts CUF among the biggest charitable donors of Ukraine-related projects globally.

 The Foundation is also active in Canada.
 In 2018, it was successful in obtaining new grants for the Holodomor Bus: $1.5 million from the Federal Government and $750,000 from the Ontario Trillium Foundation.
 Since the start of the Bus Tour in 2015, around 53 thousand people visited the Bus.